 Before you invest, you may want to review the Fund's Prospectus and Statement of Additional Information ("SAI"), which contain more information about the Fund and its risks.
-You can find the Fund's Prospectus and SAI and other information about the Fund online at www.gabelli.com.
-You can also get this information at no cost by calling 800-422-3554 or by sending an email request to info@gabelli.com.
-The Fund's Prospectus and SAI, both dated April 29, 2024, are incorporated by reference into this Summary Prospectus.
+You can find the Fund's Prospectus, SAI, reports to shareholders and other information about the Fund online at www.gabelli.com/funds/open_ends.
+You can also get this information at no cost by calling 800-422-3554 or by sending an email request to info@gabelli. com.
+The Fund's Prospectus and SAI, both dated April 30, 2025, as may be amended or supplemented, are incorporated by reference into this Summary Prospectus.